This Creamy Tuscan Spaghetti with Jumbo Scallops is one of our favorite scallop recipes! Skip dining out and have your seafood dinner right at home!

 How To Sear Scallops

-What you need to do is dry the scallops off really well with a few paper towels so the surface of the scallops are dry.
+What you need to do is dry the scallops off really, really well with paper towels so the surface of the scallops are completely dry.

 If the scallops are still sticking to the pan when you go to turn them they aren’t done.
 Leave them another minute or two, they’ll release when the crust is formed.

-Do make sure you’ve gotten enough oil in your pan to keep the scallops from sticking, they will also stick if there isn’t enough oil coating the bottom of the pan.
+Definitely make sure you’ve gotten enough oil in your pan to keep the scallops from sticking, because they will also stick if there isn’t enough oil coating the bottom of the pan.

 4 tablespoons butter, divided